dataarjun/Training_Contents/README.md

 **30 min**

-Using JIRA Atlassian  https://www.atlassian.com, add the user stories as a story board based on teh case study given in the earlier excercise.
+Using JIRA Atlassian  https://www.atlassian.com, add the user stories as a story board based on the case study given in the earlier excercise.